2023 British Open Golf Betting Tips and Odds

-The 149th British Open is being played at Royal St. George’s, a glorious links course in southwest England, nestled in the small town of Sandwich, fast by the North Sea and a two hour train ride from London.
-Royal St. George’s is one of the most famous courses in the UK and has hosted several British Opens, most recently in 2011.
-Tens of thousands of golf fans and 156 players will descend on Sandwich, a town of only 5,000.
-This tournament will likely have the largest crowds of any event in the UK since before COVID restrictions were enacted last year.
-This year, 32,000 fans will be allowed on the grounds each day.
+The 151st British Open is being played at Royal Liverpool, a glorious links course in northwest England, nestled in the small town in the Wirral peninsula in Merseyside.
+Royal Liverpool is one of the most famous courses in the UK and has hosted several British Opens, most recently in 2014 when Rory McIlroy won his third career major.
+Tens of thousands of golf fans and 156 players will descend on Wirral, a town of over 300,000 people.

 Of those 156 players, many are from Europe, but dozens of Americans will also be there due to their position on the official golf world rankings.
-Similar to the US Open, players from all over the world are able to qualify for the British Open, including a few amateurs.
+Similar to the US Open, players worldwide can qualify for the British Open, including a few amateurs.
 Unlike the US Open, Europeans are more likely to compete in and win this major, with European players having won the British Open an impressive 55% of the time.

 British Open Betting Favorites

-That said, the betting board does have an international flavor, with three Europeans and one South African appearing on the list, alongside six Americans.
-Odds updated 7/13
+That said, the betting board does have an international flavor, with some Europeans appearing on the list, alongside a number of Americans.
+Odds updated 07/18

-A closer look at the list reveals three past British Open champions (Rory McIlroy, Jordan Spieth, Louis Oosthuizen), three recent Major champions (Jon Rahm, Collin Morikawa, Dustin Johnson), and the other four having had tremendous success over the last few months on the PGA and European Tours.
+A closer look at the list reveals two past British Open champions (Rory McIlroy, Cameron Smith), four recent Major champions (Scottie Scheffler, Jon Rahm, Brooks Koepka, and Cameron Smith), and the others have had tremendous success over the last few months on the PGA Tour.

 Betting on Golf

-The thing about betting on golf is to not expect a win every week.
+The thing about betting on golf is not to expect a win every week.
 It’s just too hard to pick a winner.
-Most bettors who focus on golf, including the SAO handicapping team, use statistics and analysis to determine which players have a good chance, and place relatively small amounts on them to win.
-A $100 bet on Justin Thomas would yield $2000 if he wins.
-That’s a wise investment if your betting system determines he has a statistically better than a 20/1 (5%) chance to win the tournament.
+Most bettors who focus on golf, including the SAO handicapping team, use statistics and analysis to determine which players have a good chance and place relatively small amounts on them to win.
+A $100 bet on Justin Thomas will yield $3500 if he wins.
+That’s a wise investment if your betting system determines he has a statistically better than 35/1 (2.78%) chance to win the tournament.

 The key is to find value.
 If you pick Justin Thomas based on educated handicapping and he doesn’t end up winning, that doesn’t mean it was a poor bet to make.
-It’s different than picking one team over another.
-If you hit one outright winner every 2 months in golf, you’re doing very well and probably making money.
+It’s different from picking one team over another.
+You’re doing well and probably making money if you hit one outright winner every two months in golf.

-That may be the case for picking outright winners, but if you want to increase your winning probability while decreasing your potential payout, there are many prop betting strategies to employ.
-These bets include picking whether a player will make the cut, finish in the top-5, top-10, or even top-40, and finding some valuable matchup bets among the dozens of pairings during Thursday and Friday’s rounds.
+That may be the case for picking outright winners.
+Still, if you want to increase your winning probability while decreasing your potential payout, many prop betting strategies exist.
+These bets include picking whether a player will make the cut, finishing in the top 5, top 10, top 20, or even top 40, and finding valuable matchup bets among the dozens of pairings during Thursday and Friday’s rounds.

 Intriguing British Open Picks

-Englishmen excited to play in front of their home country supporters
+Englishmen are excited to play in front of their home country’s supporters:

-Players that have won on the PGA tour and/or Major championships during the 2020-2021 season
+Players that have won on the PGA tour and/or Major championships during the 2023 season:

 SAO Premium picks

-The experts at SAO, and all the premium subscribers who have used their picks as part of their handicapping strategy, have had a terrific 2021.
-Our golf betting experts are up nearly 200 units so far this year, having correctly picked five outright winners on the PGA Tour.
+The experts at SAO, and all the premium subscribers who have used their picks as part of their handicapping strategy, have had a terrific 2023.
+Our golf betting experts are up nearly 200 units this year, correctly picking several outright winners on the PGA Tour.